Dehydrating Food

 present a potential health problem:

-Dip fruit in a commercial ascorbic acid/water mixture
+Dip fruit in a commercial ascorbic

-using the solution.
+when preparing and using the solution.

-Steam blanch fruit for 5-6 min.; water blanch fruit for
+Steam blanch fruit for 5-6 min.; water

-4-5 min. (see information on water and steam blanching above).
+blanch fruit for 4-5 min. (see information on water and steam blanching above).

-Dip prepared fruit in a saline solution composed of 2-4
+Dip prepared fruit in a saline solution

-tbsp of salt and l gallon of water for 10-15 min.
+composed of 2-4 tbsp of salt and l gallon of water for 10-15 min.

-Blueberries, cherries, grapes, plums, and a few other fruits have
+Blueberries, cherries, grapes, plums, and a few other fruits

-relatively tough skins with a waxlike coating..
+have relatively tough skins with a waxlike coating..
 The skin must be

 "cracked" or "checked" in many places to remove the waxy